dmytro-skyrta/Kleinanzeigen-2024-Stealth-Parser/README.md

 # Credits
 Thanks for the advice on developing this project to:
-- yvlasenko ( github.com/yvlasenko )
+- Yuriy Vlasenko ( github.com/yvlasenko )

 Inspired by ideas from:
 - Python Today ( github.com/pythontoday )